|

 the pre-adult growth period when they need it most, teenagers are not getting

-adequate dietary folic acid.
+adequate dietary folate.
 Female teenagers reaching menarche (beginning of

 menstruation) are therefore malnourished.
 Folate undernutrition